avastmick/Ethereum-local-testnet/README.md

 1. I'll add something more flexible than a blunt instrument bash script, using python and later rust (cos I can);
 2. Get it work with other client, firstly ``eth`` the CPP client, then [Ethcore](https://github.com/ethcore/parity) ``parity``;
-3. A simple UI to manage;
+3. A simple UI to manage or better integration with the [Ethereum Wallet](https://github.com/ethereum/mist);
 4. Fix the various functional gaps and issues

 I hope it gets you to where you want to go faster than manual configuration.